Tim Schaller: Professional

 On April 2, 2013, the Buffalo Sabres signed Schaller to a two-year, entry-level contract.

 Schaller spent the entire 2013-14 season with the Sabres' American Hockey League (AHL) affiliate, the Rochester Americans.
 In 72 games, he recorded eleven goals and eighteen points.

 On November 29, 2014, the Sabres recalled Schaller.
-He made his NHL debut that night in a 4-3 win over the Montreal Canadiens.
-On December 21, Schaller scored his first career NHL goal in a 4-3 loss to the Boston Bruins in Boston.
+He made his NHL debut that night in a 4–3 win over the Montreal Canadiens.
+On December 21, Schaller scored his first career NHL goal in a 4–3 loss to the Boston Bruins in Boston.
 He grew up in nearby Merrimack, New Hampshire.

 On July 1, 2016, Schaller signed a one-year, two-way contract with the Bruins.
 In his first season with the club, he scored fourteen points in 59 games.
 The Bruins re-signed Schaller to a one-year contract extension on July 5, 2017.

 On July 1, 2018, the Vancouver Canucks signed Schaller to a two-year, $3.8 million contract.
 He played 47 games for the team the subsequent season, scoring ten points.

 During the following 2019–20 season, while in his final season under contract, Schaller, prospect Tyler Madden, a 2020 second-round pick and 2022 conditional pick were traded by the Canucks to the Los Angeles Kings in exchange for Tyler Toffoli on February 17, 2020.

 As a free agent entering the pandemic delayed 2020–21 season, Schaller was signed to an AHL professional tryout contract to attend the Wilkes-Barre/Scranton Penguins training camp.
 After a positive showing, Schaller was signed to a one-year contract with Wilkes-Barre on February 8, 2021.

 Leaving the Penguins as a free agent, Schaller extended his career in the AHL in agreeing to a one-year contract with the Bakersfield Condors, affiliate to the Edmonton Oilers, on October 5, 2021.

 After a lone season with the Condors, Schaller continued his tenure in the AHL signing to a one-year contract with the Milwaukee Admirals, primary affiliate to the Nashville Predators, on August 1, 2022.

+Retirement

+On September 11, 2023, Schaller announced his retirement from the National Hockey League.